BradenMccoy/indoor-nav-gui/README.md

 ## Individual Contributions

 ### Ethan Blight
 Improved logic for existing backend, including the nested for loop logic in `get_reference()` for setting pixel brightness, and the logic in `analyze_frame()` for subtraction underflow prevention, both in `camera_input.py`.
+Also worked on adding sections and details to the README describing what was added for R1.
 ### Brady McCoy
 Created a Figma prototype for our UI design, including the controls for and views for all of our needed features.
 Also handled the UI guidelines and documentation.
 ### Maxwell Dodd